photoprism/photoprism-docs/docs/user-guide/backups/folders.md

 ## Assets

-The *asset* folder contains static resources such as machine learning models, icons, and templates.
+The *assets* folder contains static resources such as machine learning models, icons, and templates.

 Its location can be changed by setting the `PHOTOPRISM_ASSETS_PATH` environment variable.